MMM2017/cafe-root/README.md

 After these actions, you will have `cafe-server` and `cafe-client` repos located in `cafe-server` and `cafe-client` directories respectively. `cd` into them to ensure that they have been properly initialized.

 **Remember** that now you don't need to clone `cafe-server` and `cafe-client`, they are already on your machine.

-**Remember** also that you should make no changes in this root repo until it's realy needed and has been discussed.
-Do your commits in submodules only.

 ## Troubleshooting